-Tape Hard Error Messages

-As tapes are used, they develop bad spots.
-It is up to the tape drive to handle as much of the bad portion as possible and report an error when it cannot.
-For example, the Exabyte tape drive has excellent ECC and a generous retry algorithm.
+Tape Hard Error Messages As tapes are used, they develop bad spots.
+The tape drive has excellent ECC and a generous retry algorithm.
 The ECC recovers read data on bad spots.
 The retries ensure a good write.
-Therefore, a Hard Error that occurs most often would mean you should clean the tape heads or use new media.
+Therefore, a Hard Error that occurs most often would mean you should clean the tape heads or replace media.